Court clerk

-A court clerk (British English: clerk to the court or clerk of the court /klɑrk/; American English: clerk of the court or clerk of court /klɜrk/) is an officer of the court whose responsibilities include maintaining records of a court, administer oaths to witnesses, jurors, and grand jurors as well as performing some quasi-secretarial duties.
+A court clerk (British English: clerk to the court or clerk of the court /klɑrk/; American English: clerk of the court or clerk of court /klɜrk/) is an officer of the court whose responsibilities include maintaining records of a court and administering oaths to witnesses, jurors, and grand jurors as well as performing some quasi-secretarial duties.
+The records management duties of a court clerk include the acceptance of documents for filing with the court to become part of the court's official records, preserving and protecting those records, providing the general public with access to those records, and maintaining the docket, register of actions, and/or minutes of the court which list all filings and events in each case.
+These duties are important because the availability of legal relief often depends upon the timely filing of documents before applicable deadlines.

 United Kingdom

 England and Wales

 In the magistrates' courts of England and Wales, where the bench will usually have no legal qualifications, the justices' clerk will be legally qualified.
 The magistrates decide on the facts at issue; the clerk advises them on the law relating to the case.
+In the Crown Court the clerk is responsible for managing the courtroom and will sit at the front of the court below the judge.
+They empanel juries, arraign defendants and are responsible for maintaining the court record; which includes keeping a log of proceedings and creating warrants, notices and orders.
+Crown court clerks wear similar attire to a barrister, but without the wig; unless a High Court Judge is sitting.

 Scotland

 Clerks of court can be found at every level of the Courts of Scotland, with a legally qualified clerk acting as legal adviser to justices of the peace in justice of the peace courts.
 In the sheriff courts the clerk is known as a sheriff clerk, and the sheriff clerks are responsible for the administration and running of all cases in the court.
 Clerks also support and administer the Court of Session and High Court of Justiciary, with the Principal Clerk of Session and Justiciary responsible for the administration of the Supreme Courts of Scotland and for directing their associated staff.